apalache-mc/apalache/UNRELEASED.md

  * Fixed bug where TLA+ `LAMBDA`s wouldn't inline outside `Fold` and `MkSeq`, see #1446
  * Fix the comment preprocessor to extract annotations after a linefeed, see #1456
  * Fix the failing property-based test, see #1454
+ * Fixed a bug where call-by-name embedding wasn't properly called recursively